dsenze/frontend-nanodegree-Web-Optimization/README.md

 #### Part 3: Time to resize pizzas is less than 5 ms using the pizza size slider on the views/pizza.html page.

 Main issues in resizing pizzas where the querySelectorAll calls inside the foreach loop.
 There where alot of recalulation of the picture and the resizePizzas was scope to affect each element.
-I got a good performance to used remove all querySelectorAll and resize and compress picture.
+I got a good performance to just remove all querySelectorAll and resize and compress pizza.png picture. ⋅

 However after some consideration i decided to change the whole logic.
 Why loop each element when we can just update a CSS class with one call? :)

 ```